bonitasoft/bonita-doc/md/import-and-export-a-process.md

 #### Aris BPM 7.x (\*.xml)

-* This feature is available in the Entreprise, Performance, Efficiency, and Teamwork editions.
+* This feature is available in the Enterprise, Performance, Efficiency, and Teamwork editions.

 See the [Aris website](http://www.softwareag.com/corporate/products/az/aris/default.asp) for more information about exporting in the BPMN 2.0 format ready for importing into Bonita Studio.